coruzzilab/connectf_react/README.md

-# TargetDB
+# ConnecTF

 ## Introduction

-The front end interface for TargetDB.
+The front end interface for ConnecTF.
 Built with ReactJS and Webpack.

 ## Installation